-Maybe you were overweight when you were younger, but managed to drop the fat and maintain a slim physique all these years later… but you’re still wearing size XL shirts and your pants are falling off your waist.
+Maybe you were overweight when you were a younger man, but managed to drop the fat and maintain a slim physique all these years later… but you’re still wearing size XL

 Whether you’re skinny, overweight, or just right, you need to buy clothes that fit your current proportions.

 But how do you find clothing that fits, exactly?

 You have to try lots of stuff on.
 I know, it’s a chore, but that’s the only way to start understanding how clothes should fit.

 Go to the mall and grab the size you think you are.
 Then grab one size up and one size down.
 Try them all on.
 Take a photo in the mirror.
 See what feels right.
 Bring a friend or your partner if you have to, and ask their opinion about how something fits.